DS-STAR: Data Science Agent for Solving Diverse Tasks across Heterogeneous Formats and Open-Ended Queries: Related work

-\textbf{Text-to-SQL.} The task of Text-to-SQL involves translating natural language questions into executable SQL queries~\citep{li2014constructing, li2023can}.
-Early approaches relied on sequence-to-sequence architectures, which jointly encoded the user's query and the database schema~\citep{cao2021lgesql, choi2021ryansql}.
-However, after the rise of LLMs, initial research focused on prompt engineering~\citep{pourreza2023din}.
-This was soon followed by the development of more sophisticated, multi-step pipelines incorporating techniques such as schema linking, self-correction, and self-consistency to enhance generation accuracy~\citep{talaei2024chess, pourreza2024chase, maamari2024death}.
-While these pipelines function as specialized agents for data analysis, their fundamental reliance on generating SQL restricts their use to structured, relational databases.
-In contrast, \sname~addresses this limitation by adopting a Python language, thereby framing our approach as a Text-to-Python task.
-To further facilitate this, we introduce a novel data file summarization mechanism which enables our method to demonstrate significantly broader applicability than traditional Text-to-SQL systems, as it can operate on a wide array of data formats, including JSON, Markdown, and unstructured text.
+\textbf{Text-to-SQL.} The task of Text-to-SQL aims to translate natural language questions into executable SQL queries~\citep{li2014constructing, li2023can}.
+Early approaches relied on sequence-to-sequence architectures that jointly encoded user queries and database schemas~\citep{cao2021lgesql, choi2021ryansql}.
+With the advent of LLMs, research shifted toward prompt engineering~\citep{pourreza2023din}, followed by the development of sophisticated multi-step pipelines incorporating schema linking, self-correction, and self-consistency to enhance accuracy~\citep{maamari2024death, pourreza2024chase, talaei2024chess}.
+While our proposed method, \sname, retains the capability to generate SQL, particularly advantageous for querying large-scale structured relational databases, it fundamentally broadens the scope by adopting Python as the target language.
+By framing the data science task as a Text-to-Python task and introducing a novel data file summarization mechanism, \sname~significantly expands applicability beyond traditional Text-to-SQL, effectively handling diverse data formats including JSON, Markdown, and unstructured text.

-In this section, we introduce \sname, a framework for data science agents that leverages the coding and reasoning capabilities of LLMs to tackle data science tasks.
-In a nutshell, our approach first analyzes heterogeneous input data files to extract essential information (Section~\ref{subsec:analyze}).
-Subsequently, \sname~generates a code solution through an iterative process (Section~\ref{subsec:planning}).
-The prompts and algorithms are detailed in Appendix~\ref{app:prompts} and~\ref{app:algorithms}, respectively.